vcrobe/nojs-lab/documentation/COMPONENT_LIFECYCLE.md

 ## Handling Asynchronous Operations

-Lifecycle methods like `OnInit` and `OnParametersSet` are **synchronous**.
+Lifecycle methods like `OnInit` and `OnPropertiesSet` are **synchronous**.
 To perform long-running tasks like API calls without blocking the UI, you must launch a goroutine.
 The `StateHasChanged()` method (provided by embedding `runtime.ComponentBase`) is essential for updating the UI when the async task completes.

 ### Pattern for Async Data Fetching